 I use natural colorants in my soap, as much as I can.
 Things like turmeric and paprika can make excellent soap colorants and they are easy to find, economical and have the benefit of being natural (for those of us who prefer that).
 But some colours are hard to come by in the natural world: blues, purples and even true reds (read about my misadventure using rose hip powder here).
 I still haven’t been able to find indigo in stores, and certainly not online at a reasonable price.
-[I have found it now at Maiwa].
-The colour green falls somewhere in between. [ Read part 2 of this green colorants experiment here ].
-On one hand it’s easy enough to find green tea and spirulina, but on the other it can be difficult to predict how these organic materials will react to lye and a long cure.
+[I have since found it at Maiwa] The colour green falls somewhere in between. [ Read part 2 of this green colorants experiment here ].
+On one hand it’s very easy to find green tea and spirulina, but on the other it can be difficult to predict how these organic materials will react to lye and a long cure.
 Usually clays are very reliable since they are not vegetable matter and so are more stable.
 But green clay isn’t really green.
 And as I just found out, many clays sold as colorants are actually mixed with micas or oxides (French pink clay, Brazilian purple clay).